arorahallmundar/arorahallmundar.github.io/index.markdown

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults
 layout: home
-title: Welcome
+title: A Story About Crime in San Francisco
 ---
-# A Story About Crime in San Francisco

 ### Introduction